sara-adelino/can-we-sail/README.md

 # Disclaimer:

-Openweather API don't provide hourly forecast as part of the free package.
-The forecast displayed in hour section DOES NOT CORRESPOND TO REALITY!
+Openweather API don't provide hourly forecast as part of the free package. ~~The forecast displayed in hour section DOES NOT CORRESPOND TO REALITY!~~ If you use this API, the hour weather table won't be visible!

 App under construction (started on January 23rd 2023)
 ATM: